plutado/dpf/README.md

 ### Details
 This site is built using drupal 7 (https://www.drupal.org).
 More specifically, it's currently using version 7.31.
 You must have a 64-bit system in order to properly install your local development environment, as the virtual machine running will be a _Ubuntu Precise 12.04 64-bit_ box.
+This build leverages the Vagrant Drupal Development module (https://www.drupal.org/project/vdd) for building out the environment.

 ### Installation